 Striving to enhance our Library!

-The Forest Grove Library Foundation, Inc., a nonprofit charitable organization, was created in 2000 for two purposes: 1) To assist the Library in meeting various capital expenses associated with the expansion of the existing facility; and, 2) To provide long-term support for Library needs that cannot otherwise be met through public funding.
+The Forest Grove Library Foundation is a nonprofit charitable organization created in 2000 for two purposes: 1) to assist the Library in meeting various capital expenses associated with the expansion of the existing facility; and 2) to provide long-term support for Library needs that cannot otherwise be met through public funding.